 In the past 12 months, there have not been any instances where a non-security staff member was the first responder to an allegation that an offender was sexually abused.
 Staff interviews indicate staff were aware of what to do if they were the first person to be alerted that an offender has allegedly been the victim of sexual abuse.
-Staff would move the victim away from the abuser, notify their supervisor in the past 12 months, there have been eight allegations that an offender was sexually abused.
-Of these allegations, there was no instance where the staff member separated the alleged victim from the abuser, secure the scene, and take steps to preserve evidence.
-Standard 115.64 is in compliance due to review of relevant operating procedures, case files, and interview of staff and offenders.
+Staff would move the victim away from the abuser and notify their supervisor.
+In the past 12 months, there have been five allegations that an offender was sexually abused.
+Of these allegations, there was no instances which involved the staff member to separate the alleged victim from the abuser, secure the scene, or take steps to preserve evidence.
+Standard 115.64 is in compliance due to review of relevant operating procedures, allegations as detailed in case files, and interview of staff and offenders.